 What's more exciting is that probiotics have also been linked to helping other health issues as well.
 For instance, in one paper, published last year in Psychiatry Research, scientists found that participants who ate more fermented foods were less likely to have social anxiety.
 Another study found that people who took probiotic supplements were less likely to ruminate on bad feelings, a tendency associated with both anxiety and depression.

 Though many questions remain about which strains of live cultures (and at what dosage) are effective, the benefits of eating probiotic foods are promising.
-Plus, as Kim Larson, RDN, explains, many of them come packed with fiber, protein, and other useful nutrients.
+Plus, as Kim Larson, RDN, explains, many of them come packed with fibre, protein, and other useful nutrients.
 (They also have the added quality of being delicious.)

 In other words, science has yet to work out all the details, but even if these foods don't solve your anxiety, they're worth adding to your diet — with "food" being the key word here, Larson says.
 Although you can get probiotic supplements, Larson doesn't recommend it because you don't always know that the bacteria will survive the trip through your stomach to your intestines — or even the trip home from the drugstore.
 "It’s very likely the number of bacteria have diminished from production to your taking them," she explains.
 "Save your money and buy real, whole food to get the live cultures."